Scale invariance vs conformal invariance: Nonperturbative aspects, -theorem, and dilaton scattering amplitudes

 The two-two dilaton scattering may obtain logarithmic divergence due to the intermediate Nambu-Goldstone boson channel.
 However, we can easily see that various terms cancel against the virial current exchange so that the total cross-section is zero \cite{Nakayama:2011wq}, and there is no logarithmic divergence, which would lead to the same inconsistency that we encountered in the perturbative study of scale but non-conformal IR theories due to $\varphi\varphi \to \mathrm{SFT}$ channels.
 A more direct way to see the cancellation is to realize that we can perform a simple field redefinition of dilaton and Nambu-Goldstone boson so that they are completely decoupled (by going to ``Cartesian coordinate" in (\ref{golda})).

-This is an example in which the cancellation of various terms can occur in (\ref{smatrixp}) when the contribution of each term is of same order (even in unitary example).
+This is an example in which the cancellation of various terms can occur in (\ref{smatrixp}) when the contribution of each term is of same order (even in unitary examples).
 As emphasized in \cite{Luty:2012ww}, this kind of cancellation is generically very unlikely with no good physical reason (in the example here because of the Nambu-Goldstone symmetry).
 In non-unitary scale but non-conformal field theory such as Riva-Cardy model, we also encounter a similar cancellation.

 As we have discussed, in perturbation theory, the cancellation does not occur as long as we use the new-improved energy momentum tensor.
 See also general arguments in \cite{Luty:2012ww} how the improvement terms such as $\int d^4 x \sqrt{|g|}R O$ term in the effective action do not affect the argument for the weak $a$-theorem.
 We see that the terms that can be improved away and the terms that cannot be improved away give qualitatively different contributions to the dilaton scattering amplitude.
 Thus we conclude that the non-zero dilaton scattering is really an obstruction not only for the Weyl invariance but also for the conformal invariance up to the improvement since it is insensitive to the improvement terms.
+The converse, however, is slightly subtle because it is harder to tell if vanishing of the dilaton scattering directly means that the energy-momentum tensor is always improved to be zero as we will further discuss it in section \ref{nn}.

-This types of coupling between dilaton and Nambu-Goldstone boson naturally appears in supersymmetric extension of our construction because the dilaton must accompany the $\mathcal{R}$-axion from superconformal symmetry, and the supersymmetric extension of the dilaton effective action always contains such couplings (see e.g. \cite{Schwimmer:2010za}).
+This types of coupling between dilaton and Nambu-Goldstone boson naturally appear in supersymmetric extension of our construction because the dilaton must accompany the $\mathcal{R}$-axion from superconformal symmetry, and the supersymmetric extension of the dilaton effective action always contains such couplings (see e.g. \cite{Schwimmer:2010za} and more recent discussions in \cite{Bobev:2013vta}).